Civil Conversations In The Workplace

 The mentality is that they already know so much or enough and the only job that is left is for them to share ‘knowledge’, while some just enjoy being the center of attraction.

+A good strategy is to keep active listening examples in mind and exercise listening as a skill.
 If we learn to listen more and talk enough, we will be in a favorable position to acquire more knowledge and share only things relevant to the discussion, enough not to overwhelm the listener.

 Understand Humans In General